50516021/Packet_sniffer/README.md

 ### To limit packets to show

-To limit number of packets to show, use `-c` option:
+To limit number of packets to show, use `-c` option (negative number counts from the last packet):

 ```
 <python> pktsniffer -r yourfile.pcap -c 5
+<python> pktsniffer -r yourfile.pcap -c -3
 ```

 ### Address & Port filters